Tuggeranong Hill Nature Reserve

 The reserve provides habitat for woodland birds and is important for the annual autumn migration of honeyeaters.

 There are several pedestrian access points from the suburbs of Theodore and Conder.

-- Mountain biking (only permitted on formed vehicle trails)
+- Mountain biking (only permitted on sealed cycle paths and management trails)

 - Dogs are allowed on leash

 The ACT has a long and rich Aboriginal history, extending from the present day back at least 25,000 years.
 Over this time, generations of Aboriginal people have cared for Country, and have been sustained, physically and spiritually, through their relationship with the land.
 Traditional Custodians have also actively managed the landscape for thousands of years, and created the landscapes first seen by European explorers and settlers through activities such as ‘fire stick farming’.

 Tuggeranong is the Aboriginal word for "cold plain".
 Currie and Ovens came to the Tuggeranong plain in 1823 shortly followed by European settlers.
 The Tuggeranong property, established by Thomas McQuoid and his son, was later purchased by Andrew Cunningham and incorporated into the Lanyon pastoral enterprise, until the Commonwealth Government acquired the property for military purposes in 1917.

 A new homestead was built in 1908 and occupied by Captain C E W Bean from 1919 to 1924 whilst he wrote an official history of WWI.
 The site of Tuggeranong was proposed by William Farrer in 1902 for the Federal Capital Territory.

 Two areas on the lower hill slope above Conder (totalling 22 hectares), were to be developed as suburb, however a high diversity of plants resulted in the areas being added to the reserve in 2004 and 2006.